COVID-19 Business Resources

 Shop Concord Gift Card Program

-The City of Concord and Greater Concord Chamber of Commerce launched Shop Concord, a community e-gift card program that is free to businesses, to help businesses increase sales while also keeping dollars local.
-Originally launched November 25 with a special promotion for consumers, the e-gift cards are purchasable through a centralized Yiftee community card website and redeemable at any participating Concord business.
+The City of Concord and Greater Concord Chamber of Commerce launched Shop Concord, a community e-gift card program, free to businesses, to help businesses increase sales while also keeping dollars local.
+Originally launched in November 2020 around Thanksgiving with a special promotion for consumers, the e-gift cards are purchasable through a centralized Yiftee community card website and redeemable at any participating Concord business.

 The Concord Forward Ordinance also allowed businesses to display temporary banners.
 Businesses may keep these banners up until October 31, 2021, after which date businesses must apply through the regular process.